divyanshchandel16/BudgetWise/README.md

 ├─ package.json
 ├─ README.md

-## Video Walkthrough of the project
-_Attach a short video walkthrough of all features here_

-## Video Walkthrough of the codebase
-_Attach a short video walkthrough of the codebase here_

 ## Features
 - User & Admin roles with JWT authentication
 - Expense, Budget, and Goal management (CRUD)